-The Sports Facility Needs Assessment 6.2.36 and Playing Pitch Strategy Update and the Open Space Needs Assessment has identified that although the supply of allotments in Bursledon parish is currently sufficient, by 2036 it is likely that the supply will be under pressure to meet the required quantity standard.
-The Needs Assessment has also identified that there are some parts of Bursledon Parish that are not well located for access to play Spaces for children and young people.
+6.2.33 The Sports Facility Needs Assessment and Playing Pitch Strategy Update and the Open Space Needs Assessment has identified that although the supply of allotments in Bursledon parish is currently sufficient, by 2036 it is likely that the supply will be under pressure to meet the required quantity standard.
+The Needs Assessment has also identified that there are some parts of Bursledon Parish that are not well located for access to play spaces for children and young people.
 The new housing allocations will meet some of this requirement.
-Land at Long Lane is identified as being suitable for open space to meet the remaining open space needs.
-Policy DM36, Chapter 5 enables the development of allotments subject to a number of criteria.
+Policy DM34, Chapter 5 enables the development of allotments subject to a number of criteria.